ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   operational burden borne by the Leader.

 {:br}

+{{dap-topology}} illustrates which participants exchange HTTP messages.
+Arrows go from HTTP clients to HTTP servers.
+Note that some DAP participants may be clients sometimes but servers at other times.
+It is even possible for a single entity to embody multiple participants.
+For example, the Collector could also be one of the Aggregators.

 The basic unit of DAP is the "task" which represents a single measurement process (though potentially aggregating multiple, non-overlapping batches of